jessicayung/deep-learning-map/basics-glossary.md

 	- So preprocessing matters: if input too large, need to lower learning rate to compensate.

 ### Activation functions
 - In practice, usually use ReLU.
+Be careful with learning rates, possibly monitor fraction of 'dead' units in a network.
 Don't use sigmoid.
 - ReLU $f(x)=\max(0,x)$
 	- Pros:
 		- Greatly accelerates the converges of SGD compared to the sigmoid/tanh functions, possibly due to linear, non-saturating form (Krizhevsky et. al.).